 Finally, we searched for the cost of a two day hop-on and hop-off London bus tour with a river cruise.
 This is a commonly offered bundle and it can work out good value if you don't to cram everything into one day.

-We searched for the price for a family of four in mid September 2021:
+We searched for the price for a family of four:

-Again, Golden Tours was the cheapest by a few pounds.
+Again, Golden Tours was the cheapest by £16.

 Conclusion - which is the best London Bus Tour?